Abhishek-Birada/javascript/README.md

 BigInt : It is used to very large integer values.
 Example : let a = 99999n
+put n at the end of the number, so it will become Big integer.

-String : It is collection of characters enclosed in single or double quotes.
+String : It is collection of characters enclosed in single or double quotes and it is immutable.
 Example : let name = "Abhishek"
 string+string = string
 string+number=string